NielsHolst/HoneySuite/README.md

 3. Open the file *src/process_input_files.R*.
 Edit **setwd(..)** to reflect the path to your *HoneySuite/src* folder.
 4. Run *src/process_input_files.R*.
 After a couple minutes it will have finished.
 5. Study the files in *HoneySuite/output*:
     1. *xxx-W.Rdata* contains the original data from the file *input/xxx.txt* but converted to solar time and rinsed for outliers and weight noise.
+This is the **W data frame** found in the R scripts.
     2. *xxx-WD.Rdata* contains daily summary parameters.
+This is the **WD data frame** found in the R scripts.
     3. *xxx-noise_dropped* contains observations that were dropped due to weight noise.
+6. The *src/append-mov-avg-detrended.R.R* and *src/plot-az-mov-avg.R*. files demonstrate how to add additional parameters as columns to the W and WD data frames and subsequently plot them.

 ## Plotting
 1. Open *src/plot-az.R* and edit its **setwd(..)** as above.
 2. Run it.
 It produces some sample outputs:
     1. A plot on the screen.
     2. A pdf file with various plots found in *output/plot-az.pdf*.

-## Your own code
-1. Begin any script with **two lines** identical to those found in *src/plot-az.R*.
-2. As exemplified in the same script, **get the metadata** for the input files and pick the data sets you want to work on.
-3. Write your own code.

 ## Input data format
 1. All input data are **tab-separated**, column-oriented text files.
     1. Set up data in a spreadsheet